Is Pesto Healthy?

 Is pesto's unhealthy red light deserved?

 So, does pesto really belong in the same camp as candy floss, tinned hotdogs, and pork scratchings?
-Well, no one can deny that pesto contains relatively large amounts of fat and salt, but without context, that fact is largely meaningless.
-It doesn’t highlight the benefits of pesto or consider how much of it you'll actually consume.
+No one can deny that pesto contains relatively large amounts of fat and salt, but that fact is meaningless without context.
+It doesn't highlight the benefits of pesto or consider how much of it you'll consume.

 How on earth can crisps be healthy and pesto unhealthy?

 Classic basil pesto contains herbs, olive oil, cheese, and pine nuts, making it an excellent source of vitamins, calcium, monounsaturated fats, and antioxidants.
-However, the government's classification system gives a green light to some ultra-processed foods like Walkers Baked Crisps, and that sends out a dangerous message.
+However, the government's classification system gives a green light to some ultra-processed foods like Walkers Baked Crisps, which sends a dangerous message.

 Screengrab of an app saying that crisps are healthy.

-If the public starts to think that crisps are healthier than pesto, then people will simply skip the pasta aisle in favour of the crisp aisle.
+If the public starts to think crisps are healthier than pesto, people will simply skip the pasta aisle in favour of the crisp aisle.

-It won't come as any surprise that we have little time for the UK government's HFSS (high fat, salt, and sugar) messaging, especially when it comes to the health credentials of pesto.
+It won't come as any surprise that we have little time for the UK government's HFSS (high fat, salt, and sugar) messaging, especially regarding pesto's health credentials.
 Like most food policies, its intentions are good, but its execution is overly simplistic.

 After all, if salt is so bad, why don't we all live on a zero-sodium diet?
 (Spoiler: because you will develop the condition hyponatremia, which can be fatal.)
 If fat is so deadly, why do nutritionists prescribe people cod liver oil?
 If sugar is so harmful, why don't experts advise us to avoid peas and bananas?